Gustav Fechner: Influence

 Fechner, along with Wilhelm Wundt and Hermann von Helmholtz, is recognized as one of the founders of modern experimental psychology.
 His clearest contribution was the demonstration that because the mind was susceptible to measurement and mathematical treatment, psychology had the potential to become a quantified science.
 Theorists such as Immanuel Kant had long stated that this was impossible, and that therefore, a science of psychology was also impossible.

 Though he had a vast influence on psychophysics, the actual disciples of his general philosophy were few.
 Ernst Mach was inspired by his work on psychophysics.
 William James also admired his work: in 1904, he wrote an admiring introduction to the English translation of Fechner's Büchlein vom Leben nach dem Tode (Little Book of Life After Death).

+The composer Gustav Mahler read Fechner as a student, and he identified with Fechner when writing his Second Symphony, his Third, and Das Lied von der Erde.

 Furthermore, he influenced Sigmund Freud, who refers to Fechner when introducing the concept of psychic locality in his The Interpretation of Dreams that he illustrates with the microscope-metaphor.

 Fechner's world concept was highly animistic.
 He felt the thrill of life everywhere, in plants, earth, stars, the total universe.
-Man stands midway between the souls of plants and the souls of stars, who are angels.
-God, the soul of the universe, must be conceived as having an existence analogous to men.
+Fechner was a panpsychist; he viewed the entire universe as being inwardly alive and consciously animated, instead of being dead “stuff” as accepted by most of his contemporary colleagues, who had become devotees to what was becoming known as material science.
+Yet he based his panpsychism on a well thought out description of consciousness as waves.
+He believed that human beings stand midway between the souls of plants and the souls of stars, who are angels.
+God, the soul of the universe, must be conceived as having an existence analogous to human beings.
 Natural laws are just the modes of the unfolding of God's perfection.
 In his last work Fechner, aged but full of hope, contrasts this joyous "daylight view" of the world with the dead, dreary "night view" of materialism.
 Fechner's work in aesthetics is also important.
 He conducted experiments to show that certain abstract forms and proportions are naturally pleasing to our senses, and gave some new illustrations of the working of aesthetic association.
 Charles Hartshorne saw him as a predecessor on his and Alfred North Whitehead's philosophy and regretted that Fechner's philosophical work had been neglected for so long.

 Fechner's position in reference to predecessors and contemporaries is not very sharply defined.
 He was remotely a disciple of Schelling, learned much from Baruch Spinoza, G. W. Leibniz, Johann Friedrich Herbart, Arthur Schopenhauer, and Christian Hermann Weisse, and decidedly rejected G. W. F. Hegel and the monadism of Rudolf Hermann Lotze.

 Fechner's work continues to have an influence on modern science, inspiring continued exploration of human perceptual abilities by researchers such as Jan Koenderink, Farley Norman, David Heeger, and others.